 We've briefly touched on credit score requirements and down payments, but there's a lot more that goes into qualifying for an FHA loan.
 Basic conditions vary by lender, but some factors they consider include:

 - Credit history: FHA loans have some of the most lenient requirements in regards to your credit score.
 Additionally, there’s typically a shorter waiting period after financial problems such as bankruptcy or foreclosure.
 That said, a higher credit score usually means better terms.
-If you have a score of 620 or below, consider spending some time improving your credit before you apply for a loan.
+If you have a lower credit score, consider spending some time improving your credit before you apply for a loan.

 - Debt-to-income ratio: Your debt-to-income ratio (DTI) is calculated by combining all of your monthly payments and dividing that amount by your total pre-tax monthly income.
 For joint applications, both applicants' incomes and debts may be considered.
 FHA generally considers an acceptable DTI to be no greater than 43%.
 Although lenders may be able to approve with a higher DTI, the lower you can keep this number, the more likely you are to qualify for more favorable terms.